tarneaux/tarneo.fr/src/pages/blog/split_keyboard.md

 [^1]: On a traditional keyboard, both thumbs press only one key.

     This is highly inefficient as, well, you don't need two fingers to press one key.
-Have you never noticed the fact that one of your thumbs is always doing nothing?
+Have you never noticed the fact that one of your thumbs is never doing anything?
 In ergonomic keyboards, we fix this with multiple methods, mainly:
     - Thumb clusters are sections which make you stretch your thumb to reach many keys.
 For example, here is the layout for the ergodox:
       ![the ergodox layout with the thumb keys highlighted](/assets/split_keyboard/ergodox-thumb-keys.webp)
     - Thumb fans use the main ability of your thumbs: they can move in an arc, and so a thumbfan is just an arc of keys.
 Thumbfans sometimes also have multiple rows of keys, just like I did.